 So of course you make “only” 1x profit.
-If you take the profit “more often”, you can increase the profit within the period.
+Still though, if this profit is taken “more often”, in sum you attain much more capital.

-You buy at the price low and sell at the next price high
+You buy at the lowest possible price and sell at the next price high

 Sounds simple, but many buy a financial product at the beginning and just keep it.
 This saves you a lot of nerves, short-term trading increases the profit for it.

 For example, when I traded my first bitcoins, I sold and bought in between.
-So I can take small profits and then reinvest when the price is cheaper again.
-PS: In the hope that it will become cheaper.
+So I can take small profits and then reinvest when the price is cheaper again in the hope that it will become cheaper.

 My highlight was then the price high of 24,000 shortly before December 24.
 My last, active trading day.
 Since then, I’ve been focusing more on social trading.

 What a thriller!
 After trading for a long time, the day now came when I wanted to sell.
-I ran 2 hours with my app through the city – of course, the sale was already preset, it was more of an emotional being there!
+I ran through the city for 2 hours with my app – of course, the sale was already preset, it was more the emotional aspect of being there!

 It also went high once again, as you can see in the chart here.
 The bitcoin rate is shown here in euros.
 The method is the following: You buy at the price low and sell at the next price high.